alexvmt/farm_plot_detection/README.md

 There are mostly small farm plots which makes detection especially challenging.

-## Sentinel-2 RGB composite for sample region Sioma (2020)
+## Sentinel-2 RGB composites for sample region Sioma (2020)

-### Year
+### Yearly resolution

 ![Sample Region Sioma Yearly Composite](visualizations/sample_region_sioma_yearly_composite.png 'Sample Region Sioma Yearly Composite')

-### Quarter
+### Quarterly resolution

 ![Sample Region Sioma Quarterly Composite](visualizations/sample_region_sioma_quarterly_composite.png 'Sample Region Sioma Quarterly Composite')

-### Month
+### Monthly resolution

 ![Sample Region Sioma Monthly Composite](visualizations/sample_region_sioma_monthly_composite.png 'Sample Region Sioma Monthly Composite')

 February seems to be rather clouldy.
 March seems to be somewhat cloudy.
 July to November seem to be rather dry and barely vegetated.
 January, April, May, June and December seem to be the most promising months considering image quality and characteristics (April seems to be the most promising).
 The growing and harvesting seasons need to be considered as well.
 The planting usually takes place in November/December.
 The harvest takes place in April/May.

 ### Sample region Sioma with farm plot polygons (Sentinel-2 RGB Overlay April 2020)